Learn to Skydive with Airboss – a Unique Skydiving Vacation

 3

-During this jump, you will learn to rotate 360 degrees left and right on your instructor’s command.
-This is called heading control.
+This time, you learn to turn left and right (360 degrees) on command – this is called heading control.

 4